-Guitar Amp is an electronic device that picks weak electrical signals from the guitar and increases their strength.
-Amp has its built-in speaker that produces a louder sound.
+Guitar Amp is an electronic device that picks weak electrical signals from the guitar and increases its strength.
+Amp has its built-in speaker that produces a louder and improved sound.

 Below you can read 5 important factors that help you to buy the best model.

 1. Dynamic Frequency Range

 The dynamic frequency range is a very important aspect while buying the best headphones for the guitar amp.